MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_14_explore_insider_risk_mgt.md

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

 1. Under Admin centers, select **Security**.
-A new browser page opens to the welcome page of the Microsoft 365 security center.
+A new browser page opens to the welcome page of the Microsoft 365 Defender portal.

-1. From the left navigation pane of the Microsoft 365 security center, select **Permissions & roles**.
+1. From the left navigation pane of the Microsoft 365 Defender portal, select **Permissions & roles**.
 You may need to scroll down to see this option.

 1. From the Permissions & roles page, under **Email & collaboration roles** select **Roles**.